 While installing durable network storage tools is essential, ensuring their consistent availability and optimal performance is equally important.
 To ensure healthy operation of your IBM storage products, it is crucial to install powerful IBM storage monitoring tools.

 Any monitoring software is expected to cover the following aspects when it comes to storage monitoring.

 Before investing in an IBM storage solution, considering the above parameters will help you choose the right tool.

 OpManager is a best storage monitoring tool that maintains the health of your IBM storage infrastructure by ensuring maximum network uptime and ideal performance.
 The following features in OpManager cover the essential aspects discussed above, making it a comprehensive storage monitoring tool.

 The objective of OpManager’s Dashboard is to enable you to survey the health and performance of your IBM storage devices in one view.
 You can arrange the most needed and relevant information front and center and also obtain real-time insights into your storage network environment.

 The Storage module inside OpManager's Dashboard is built exclusively to present the monitoring information of your storage infrastructure.
 It simplifies IBM network storage monitoring by displaying data specific to the monitors associated with your IBM storage device models.
 (All other vendor-specific monitored data is presented here.)

 OpManager has built-in, tailor-made device templates for IBM vendor storage devices.
-These device templates are unique for each device model, and once a new storage device is added to the network, OpManager associates the monitors with the device as per the device template.
+These device templates are unique for each device model, and once you discover a storage device, OpManager associates the monitors with the device as per the device template.

 Let's say an IBM V5000 is added to your network.
 OpManager instantly begins monitoring the device model for CPU utilization and capacity utilization, which are monitors that are part of its device template, IBM Spectrum Virtualize.